 If during your placement or work experience you will be living some distance away from Lincoln it’s worth checking if you can use other libraries that will be more local to you.
 Public libraries are the obvious example but you might be surprised to learn how many other types of libraries you can visit.
 For more about this click on the Using Other Libraries tab towards the top of the page.

 The library team is often contacted by students on longer placements or periods of work experience who have either received notices about overdue loans that they didn’t realise were due back, or who are unable to return their loans because they are living and/or working some distance away.
-Fines are not excused in these circumstances and so it’s important that you manage your loans effectively to reduce any unnecessary expenditure.
+Fines are not excused in these circumstances so it’s important you manage your loans effectively to reduce any unnecessary expenditure.

 We strongly advise, before borrowing library resources, that you take time to consider if and how you will be able to return them, particularly if you are about to go on placement or work experience, and particularly with items such as one week loans which attract higher fines.